top of page

 Desensitization

 A form of bilateral stimulation will be utilized to help reduce the levels of traumatic response associated with the selected traumatic material.
-I’ll help guide you to integration of newer, more positive belief systems.

 Phase 5